 - Printful Bella Canvas 3001 Shipping Time — product-specific deep dive

-- Printful T-shirt Production Cost — the cost stack shipping sits on top of
+- How Much Does Printful Cost Per Month? — the full fee stack shipping sits on top of

-- Printful or Printify for Etsy — platform-level setup that affects facility routing
+- Does Printify Work with Shopify? — platform setup that affects facility routing

 - Printful Shipping cluster hub